At at book signing December 2016 with newly appointed Kenosha, Wisconsin judge Jodi Meier.

 Two very nice ladies at a book signing I held at the Downtown Kenosha car show this summer.
 (2016)

-At a very busy book signing at the “Hero’s Cafe” in Kenosha earlier this year.
+At a very busy book signing at the “Hero’s Cafe” in Kenosha in 2016.

 Miss Kenosha, Kirsten Gonzales at one of my book signings in 2015